Oxyaine/RainWorldBestiary/README.md

 #### "new_line" : bool
 `Default = false`
-Whether this module and the previous module should be separated by a new line '\n', otherwise just separates with a space.
+Whether this module and the previous module should be separated by a new line '\n'.
+Otherwise just separates with a space.